CarlFlo/rot13Breaker/README.md

 ## Usage

 Each element in the output array contains data about the guess
-- Entropy: Lower the better, the chance that this is the correct answer
 - Shift: How many characters the input has to be shifted by to get the *original* message back
 - Preview: A short preview (up to 20 characters) of the message that can be used for verifying that the shift is correct